MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

 There are two [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] applications:

-- PC authoring application
+- Desktop authoring application

 - [!include[pn-hololens](../includes/pn-hololens.md)] application, which has an Author mode and an Operator mode

-You can install the apps from [!include[cc-microsoft](../includes/cc-microsoft.md)] Store as described in the next section.
+You can install both apps from [!include[cc-microsoft](../includes/cc-microsoft.md)] Store as described in the next section.

 > [!NOTE]
 > If you can’t access [!include[cc-microsoft](../includes/cc-microsoft.md)] Store due to company policies, please contact your administrator to distribute the app.